Skip to main content

 Block quotes are formatted by adding > to the beginning of a sentence.

-Within a media page, the above block quote will appear as follows:
+On a media page, the above text will appear as follows when adding a quote.

 Note

-A Markdown-formatted link in a description will work on the media page of a Channel.
-However, this isn't compatible when you preview a Channel or share it.
+A Markdown-formatted link is not compatible with previewing or sharing a Channel.
 You'll need to use HTML to add a link to your Channel description.

 Did this answer your question?